 Today black bears are recolonizing their former range in Tennessee as well as much of the eastern United States.
 Now the question is, ”What do we do about all of these bears?”

-His program will be “There and back again: A hobble tale” and include the results of his recent vascular plant research on Roan Mountain.
+During lunch, Jamey Donaldson, the John C. Warden Herbarium adjunct curator at East Tennessee State University, will feature “There and back again: A hobble tale” and include the results of his recent vascular plant research on Roan Mountain.